MIAGuide

 The Meal: Baleada Con Carne, $5

-Adelita’a Cafe is a Honduran restaurant that’s saved us on many nights when we didn’t feel like cooking, but also didn’t feel like draining half our savings on delivery fees.
+Adelita’s Cafe is a Honduran restaurant that’s saved us on many nights when we didn’t feel like cooking, but also didn’t feel like draining half our savings on delivery fees.
 Specifically, we like their baleadas.
 They have a few versions of this Honduran dish, which consists of refried beans, crema, and meat or eggs in a thick tortilla folded in half.
 The steak baleada is our favorite, and clocks in at about $5.
 Throw in a couple sides like rice and plantains, and you’ve got yourself a great meal.

-Shanghai Style Soup Dumplings, $12
+The Meal: Shanghai Style Soup Dumplings, $12

-The Meal: Jerk Chicken Roti, $10
+The Meal: Chicken Roti, $11

 The Meal: Frita Original, $3.25

 There are eight different frita variations on the menu at the great El Rey De Las Fritas—and all cost way less than $15, which is good because you can almost certainly eat two.
 The cheapest (and, honestly, best) version is the frita original, a classic mix of spiced beef, papitas, and a Cuban bun.
-If you don’t know what a frita is, welcome to Miami, person in the tech or finance industry who moved here four months ago.
+If you don’t know what a frita is, welcome to Miami, person in the tech or finance industry who moved here eight months ago.
 Please stop driving up our real estate prices.

 The Meal: BBQ Roast Pork & Duck On Rice, $14